Tips on Starting a Business From Home

-- Stay Organized - Your business plan will be an important point of reference for you during the process of starting your business.
+- Stay Organized - Your business plan will be an essential point of reference for you during the process of starting your business.
 With everything documented, you won't have to worry about forgetting a step.

 These include: Executive Summary, Company, Overview, Market Analysis, Products & Services, Marketing Plan, Logistics & Operations Plan, and a Financial Plan.

-STEP THREE: Choose Your Business Name and Entity
+3. Choose Your Business Name and Entity

 Now we're getting to the fun part!
-Once you have your idea solidified and business plan written, it's time to decide on an official name for your business.
+Once you have your idea solidified and your business plan is written, it's time to decide on an official name for your business.

 - Antiquation – This shop sells knickknacks, signs, and other unique pieces.
 It's a modern twist on the classic antique store, much like the name suggests.

 - CLE Clothing Co. – This store sells classic tees and more, with an all-Cleveland theme!